samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 ***Spellcasting Focus.*** You can use the hat as a Spellcasting Focus for your Wizard spells.

-***Unknown Spell.*** As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can try to cast a cantrip that you don’t know.
+***Unknown Spell.*** As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can try to cast a cantrip that you don't know.
 The cantrip must be on the Wizard spell list and have a casting time of an action, and you make a DC 10 Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check.
 On a successful check, you cast the spell.
 On a failed check, the spell fails, and the action used to cast the spell is wasted.
-In either case, you can’t use this property again until you finish a Long Rest.
+In either case, you can't use this property again until you finish a Long Rest.

 ### [Headband of Intellect](/magic-items/4652-headband-of-intellect)